pu2clr/SI4735/README.md

 * Try to follow what the Silicon Labs recommends;
 * Start building the minimum circuit and test it;
-* Check if the Si47XX RESET pin (15 on SSOP version or 5 on QFN version) is connected on  your MCU (Arduino) pin defined as RESET the (the most of schematics and examples of this project this pin is the digital pin 12);
+* Check if the Si47XX RESET pin (15 on SSOP version or 5 on QFN version) is connected on  your MCU (Arduino) pin defined as RESET the (most of schematics and examples of this project this pin is the digital pin 12);
 * Use the minimum sketch to test the minimum circuit.
 The first three examples of this project (see  examples folder) can be used to test the minimum circuit;
 * Try not improvising the I²C bus connection.
 Start using a 3.3V MCU (Arduino Pro Mini 8MHz or DUE,  ESP32 or other 3.3V device) to connect with SI4735;
 * If you are using the __Arduino Pro Mini__ 3.3V board, select the correct __Processor__ on Arduino IDE (ATmega328, 3.3V, 8MHz);